M3-Repos/docker-hercules/README.md

 # Hercules Docker Repo

-Create a docker container of the newest hercules from source
+Create a docker container of the newest hercules from source.

 ## Build container